ipeph/ansible/README.md

-# Ansible repository for Ansible-Tower by Febry Citra Prawira Negara
+# Ansible repository for Ansible-Tower
+This repositoy for testing purpose only